“All right guys,” Tang Feng prompted. “Last round before we get out of here.”

 Wallace shook his head.
 “We won’t.”

 “Look, Huo.”
 Ehlo had stopped fidgeting all together and was looking at Wallace in a serious manner.
-“I don’t want to see you two breaking up or see any ugly argument breaking out in the future, but disregarding it altogether doesn’t help either.
+“I don’t want to see you two breaking up or see any ugly argument breaking out in the future, but disregarding it all together doesn’t help either.
 We don’t need you to be some hero or playing some perfect, supportive boyfriend in front of others.
 If you’re uncomfortable about it, you should get it out before you blow up.”

 Wallace nodded.
 “I know.
 But right now, I’m giving her time because she’s distracted about what’s going on with Tony and the Zhao family.
 This will affect Alyssa and Vincent greatly, you know.”